Legal Advice for Compensation Insurance Claims & TPD Payouts

 2. Seek medical treatment for your work injuries

-3. Ask a medical practitioner to record your harm
+3. Ask a medical practitioner to record your harm.

-5. Lodge a workers’ compensation claim
+4. Lodge a workers’ compensation claim

 In Queensland, you must claim workers’ compensation benefits within six months of the accident or injury date.
-However, getting immediate legal advice will help protect your workers’ compensation claim rights.

 Queensland Law Society Accredited Personal Injury Specialist logo